MY ‘HIGH 54’ TOP Super Nintendo (SNES) Games THAT ARE STILL FUN PLAYING NOW (+ 41 MORE GEMS TO MAKE IT AN EVEN 95, EH)

 .

 Please keep in mind that this list is not in a strict ranked order and it is definitely not an attempt at creating a “BEST Super Nintendo games EVER” list (so prepare to adjust your “how could you not include ___?!” outrage appropriately).
-This is just a list of games that I still find personally enjoyable playing as an elder millennial in the 2020s & the ones that I find myself reaching for most often (which is sometimes influenced by subjective nostalgia) + it should be noted that I don’t really care much for button-mashing fighting games or turn-based strategy RPG games (no matter how ‘critically acclaimed’ they are on the Youtubes & Reddits).
+This is just a list of games that I find myself reaching for most often (which is sometimes influenced by subjective nostalgia) + it should be noted that I don’t really care much for button-mashing fighting games or turn-based strategy RPG games (no matter how ‘critically acclaimed’ they are on the Youtubes & Reddits).

 .